Shumin Zhai: FonePal

 FonePal is a system developed to improve the experience of accessing call centers or help desks.
 Known as "touchtone hell", voice menu navigation has long been recognized as a frustrating user experience due to the nature of voice presentation.
 In contrast, FonePal allows a user to scan and select from a visual menu at the user's own pace, typically much faster than waiting for the voice menus to be spoken.
 FonePal uses the Internet infrastructure, specifically Instant Messaging, to deliver a visual menu on a nearby computer screen simultaneously with the voice menu over the phone.

 In 2005 and 2006, Dr. Zhai and his colleague Min Yin at IBM Almaden Research Center published two papers about this project.
 Their study shows that FonePal enables easier navigation of IVR phone tree, higher navigation speed, less routing error and greater satisfaction.
 FonePal can also seamlessly bridge the caller to a searchable web knowledge base, promoting relevant self-help and reducing call center operation cost.

 Awards and honors

-Dr.Zhai is a Fellow of the Association for Computing Machinery (ACM) and a member of the CHI Academy.
-He has received many awards and honors.
-Among them: